LLNL/shroud/docs/reference.rst

 ..
 XXX should also be set to false when the templated argument in cxx_template is part of the implementation and not the interface.

+PY_write_helper_in_util
+   When *True* helper functions will be written into the utility file *PY_utility_filename*.
+Useful when there are lots of classes since helper functions may be duplicated in several files.
+   The value of format *PY_helper_prefix* will have *C_prefix* append to create names that are unique to the library.
+   Defaults to *False*.

 return_scalar_pointer
   Determines how to treat a function which returns a pointer to a scalar (it does not have the *dimension* attribute).